welldone-software/gulp-durandal/README.md

 gulp.task('durandal', function(){
     return durandal({
-            baseDir: 'app',   //same as default, so not really required.
+            baseDir: 'app',    //Same as default, so not really required.
-            main: 'main.js',  //same as default, so not really required.
+            main: 'main.js',   //Same as default, so not really required.
-            output: 'main.js', //same as default, so not really required.
+            output: 'main.js', //Same as default, so not really required.
+                               //WARNING: Would overwrite existing file with same name.
             almond: true,
             minify: true
         })